reactjs/react.dev/content/docs/hooks-reference.md

 If you update a State Hook to the same value as the current state, React will bail out without rendering the children or firing effects.
 (React uses the [`Object.is` comparison algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#Description).)

+Note that React may still need to render that specific component again before bailing out.
+That shouldn't be a concern because React won't unnecessarily go "deeper" into the tree.
+If you're doing expensive calculations while rendering, you can optimize them with `useMemo`.

 ### `useEffect` {#useeffect}

 ```js